Sarullah/Analog-Clock/README.md

 # Analog-Clock
-Created an Analog-Clock with HTML, CSS and Javascript
+Created an Analog-Clock with HTML and Javascript